 There are many pitfalls that accompany DWI convictions in the State of Texas.
 Having your license suspended is one of the more difficult consequences.
-This can negatively affect your finances, career, as well as the ability to effectively handle necessary household duties.
-Fortunately, if you are a first time offender, you may have the opportunity to obtain an occupational driver’s license in Texas.
+This can negatively affect your finances, and career, as well as your ability to effectively handle necessary household duties.
+Fortunately, if you are a first-time offender, you may have the opportunity to obtain an occupational driver’s license in Texas.
 In some cases, this has been called an essential need license as well.
 This type of license can be issued when your license has been suspended for DWI or other offenses.

 How to Obtain Occupational Licenses in Texas?